olvaffe/olv-notes/graphics/specs/vulkan.md

     instruction using the pointer, the entry point statically uses the object
   - a shader entry point also statically uses all variables explicitly declared in its interface
+- 9.25.
+Scope
+  - types of scopes
+    - cross device scope
+    - device scope
+    - queue family scope
+    - command scope
+    - primitive scope
+    - shader calle scope
+    - workgroup scope
+    - subgroup scope
+    - quad scope
+    - fragment interlock scope
+    - invocation scope
+  - a shader invocation belongs to mutiple scopes
+    - e.g., when a shader invocation is created by `vkCmdDispatch`, it belongs to
+      - its own invocation scope instance
+      - some subgroup scope instance, because it is a member of some subgroup
+      - some workgroup scope instance, because it is a member of some workgroup
+      - some command scope instance, because it is created by `vkCmdDispatch`
+      - some queue family scope instance, because it is executed on some queue family
+      - some device scope instance, because it is executed on some device
+      - some cross device scope instance, because it is executed on some device which belongs to some device group

 ## Chapter 10.
 Pipelines